Best Home Security Systems for Seniors in 2021

 The cheapest complete Ring Alarm security kit, which can guard spaces of up to 1,000 square feet, sells for $159.99.
 It includes a base station, a keypad, an entry sensor, a motion detector, and a Wi-Fi range extender.

-The Ring Alarm base station has a Z-Wave radio chip for communicating with add-on devices from Ring and other brands.
+The Ring Alarm base station has a Z-Wave radio chip for communicating with add-on devices from Ring and other brands (see all the pricing for Ring Alarm).
 Here are some of those compatible devices:

 - Ring Video Doorbell 2 – The Ring Video Doorbell 2 is one of Ring’s most popular video doorbells.
 You can install it over existing doorbell wires, or you can keep it wireless.
 It also includes a battery pack that can power the device for months.
 The Ring Video Doorbell 2 lets you know who’s at your loved one’s door, even if they keep quiet, thanks to its motion sensor.
 It also has two-way audio in case you’d like to talk.